Trump Has Weaponized Masculinity As President. Here's Why It Matters

 "Even Fox said you were low-energy," a woman purrs in one ad about the Republican convention's TV ratings.
 "We know.
 It's different now.
 You're tired.
 It's hard to keep your [meaningful pause] ratings up."

-Of course, masculinity is interwoven with presidential politics; all American presidents have all been men, as have all major-party nominees, save one.
+Of course, masculinity is interwoven with presidential politics; all American presidents have been men, as have all major-party nominees, save one.
 Trump didn't create this atmosphere, and he's not the only one who benefits from it, either — so does Joe Biden.
 It has boosted and busted the fortunes of presidents.

 However, Trump has been blatant about amping up his particular, aggressive and pugilistic brand of masculinity.
 After four years, that machismo has manifested itself in seemingly every area of his presidency.
 And it matters — it has potential political and even policy impacts that may last well beyond his tenure in office.